Back in Canada Chapter 25

 Saturday, December 18, 1976

 I went with Nick to see his band perform at a banquet.
-As I sat and watched them, I noticed my old friend, Mary was there.
+As I sat and watched them, I noticed my old friend, Mary, was there.
 I was excited to see her!
-I ran into the hall so I could hug her.
+I ran into the hall to hug her.
 I was hoping Nick wouldn’t find out I was talking to her.
 She asked me how I was doing and if I was happy.
-I wanted to cry, but instead, I smiled and said, “Oh, yes I am so happy!”
-She told me that she served food for banquets on the weekends to earn some money.
+I wanted to cry, but instead, I smiled and said, “Oh, yes, I am so happy!”
+She told me she served food at banquets on weekends to earn some money.

 Wednesday, December 22, 1976